 Oxbow Eden

-Inspired by the landscape and the Hokowhitu Lagoon, Oxbow Eden is a project grounded in the science of context.
+Inspired by the landscape and urban fabric, Oxbow Eden is a project grounded in the science of context.

 PROJECT ARCHITECTS : TEAM ARCHITECTS, NZ